ROCm/Experimental_ROC/distro_install_scripts/CentOS/CentOS_7.6/src_install/README.md

     - This will install the HIP version of MIOpen by default.

 This script can take a number of optional arguments:
+This script can take a number of optional arguments that may be useful when making a system-wide ROCm installation:
+ - Options to control the script:
+    - `b / --build_only`
+       - This will force the script to only **B**uild the software, but not to install or package it.
+This can be useful when trying to make code modifications or debug builds.
+This flag cannot be set with `-g / --get_code_only`.
+    - `-g / --get_code_only`
+       - This tells the script to only **G**et the code for this component, but not to do any of the build or install steps.
+The data will be stored into the directory specified by the `-s / --source_dir` argument.
+If `-s` is not set when `-g` iss set, the script will fail since there is nowhere to store the code.
+Cannot be passed in with `-b / --build_only`.
+    - `r / --required`
+        - This will force the system-wide installation of any **R**equired software or packages needed for the software to that will be built.
+This can be used at the same time as `-g / --get_code_only`
+ - Options for configuring the build and installation:
     - `-d / --debug {#}`
         - This sets the **D**ebug level to build the ROCm software with.
 The default is "0", which is release mode with symbols stripped.
 "1" includes debug symbols and compiler optimizations.
 "2" is no compiler optimizations and with debug symbols.
- - `-g / --get_code`
+    - `-i / --input_dir {PATH}`
-    - This tells the script to only **G**et the code for this component, but not to do any of the build or install steps.
-The data will be stored into the directory specified by the -s argument.
-If this is not set, the script will fail since there is nowhere to store the code.
-Other flags are all ignored when this flag is set.
+        - This sets the **I**nput path where any ROCm software required to build these packages can be found.
+For instance, if you only want to build a subset of the ROCm packages because you have already installed ROCm into "/opt/rocm/", then this should be set to /opt/rocm/ (which may differ from your output path).
+By default, this points to /opt/rocm/, but if you are trying to build ROCm entirely into a different directory, you may want to set this to be the same as the output directory above.
     - `-o / --output_dir {PATH}`
        - This sets the **O**utput path for the ROCm software to be installed into.
 By default, the software will be put into "/opt/rocm/".
 Note that not all ROCm software has been tested outside of this directory structure.
- - `-i / --input_dir {PATH}`
+    - `-p / --package {PATH}`
-    - This sets the **I**nput path where any ROCm software required to build these packages can be found.
-For instance, if you only want to build a subset of the ROCm packages because you have already installed ROCm into "/opt/rocm/", then this should be set to /opt/rocm/ (which may differ from your output path).
-By default, this points to /opt/rocm/, but if you are trying to build ROCm entirely into a different directory, you may want to set this to be the same as the output directory above.
+       -  This requests that, rather than just installing the software after building it, the tool instead builds a system-specific package (e.g. deb, rpm) of the software.
+The package will be stored in this flag's argument.
+The package's target installation directory will be based on `-o / --output_dir` option.
+       - After building the package, the script will then attempt to install it onto the system.
     - `-s / --source_dir {PATH}`
        - This tells the scripts to keep the ROCm **S**ource code in the target location after it is built so that it can be modified and rebuilt later.
 By default, the scripts will download the source code into temporary directories and delete the source after installing the compiled ROCm software.
+ - Options for interacting with the script:
+    - `-y`
+        - Answer **Y**es to any questions the script will ask, without requiring user interaction.
- - `r / --required`
+    - `-n`
-    - This will force the system-wide installation of any **R**equired software or packages needed for the software to that will be built.
-When this flag is passed in, -d, -l, -o, and -i options will all be ignored and the script will exit without building anything.
-Can be run along-side -g.
+        - Answer **N**o to any questions the script will ask, without requiring user interaction.

 ### Rebuilding or Customizing a Single Piece of Software
 One of the benefits of building ROCm software from source is that you can make modifications to software in order to fix bugs, test new ideas, experiment, add new features, or build with debug symbols.